 Jim Carrey says, ‘What you do in life chooses you’, and though I didn’t commit on paper right away, the pull I felt internally remained undiluted.
 Once I joined I set my own pace.
 I found many aspects of the structure of the program to be flexible, convenient and fulfilling for me.
 There were opportunities to be part of a growing and learning community, and this continues.
 I’m not saying it was easy, no doubt there was a learning curve, but I did have support when it mattered.

-What we heard at the Animas Summit last year was absolutely true for me.
+What we heard at the Animas Summit in 2017 was absolutely true for me.
 You cannot undo it.
 You cannot turn back from becoming a transformational coach.
 You cannot rewind what emerges from this experience.

 Simultaneously, I made a commitment to learn about my intuition.
 Mostly I did this via books, Ted Talks, Youtube.
 In general, I had made it a point to attend self-development events which lead me to a one day intro-workshop about being a genius.
 I joined the next level, but not without hesitation.
 And then I ended up at a meetup next to two people I’d never seen before.
 Turns out they recognised me from the original workshop.
 Without my asking, they encouraged me to pursue it, saying the next level is about ‘intuition’.
 A striking moment for me.